 Here’s another take on buying a home vs renting.
 These numbers are more in favor of renting but buying still comes out on top.
 Following video answers the question if you should buy a house or invest.

 The upside of a home as an investment

 That’s what they said in 2007 and 2008.

-If you don’t believe me take a look at prices at the peak of 2007 rally and 2019.
+If you don’t believe me look at prices at the peak of 2007 rally and 2019.
 Sure the inflation-adjusted price might not be there yet, but it will continue to go up.

-In the case of economic downturn, you are much more likely to work your ass off to keep your home than to save your stock portfolio.
+In economic downturn, you are much more likely to work your ass off to keep your home than to save your stock portfolio.

 Real estate’s value rarely drops to zero, and you have to insure it against that eventuality.

 Diversification of your assets.
 Investing in real estate is a good bet.
 It’s safe and inflation-proof, and you can live in it.